 Meet the Herodian royal who “bewitched” a Roman emperor

-This March 2019 is Women’s History Month.
+March is Women’s History Month.
 To celebrate, let’s meet Julia Berenice: queen of Judea, political operator in a Roman arena, and lover of Titus—the destroyer of Jerusalem.

 Julia Berenice was born into the Herodian royal family in the late 20s C.E.
 Her father, Judean client-king Herod Agrippa I, often went by Agrippa and was himself educated in Rome alongside the Julio-Claudian heirs.
 He stuck it out in the Eternal City until Tiberius’s death in 37 C.E.
 Julia Berenice was most likely born in Rome, where she would have hobnobbed with the young imperials.
 Judaic studies scholar Ross Kraemer suggests that she would have learned multiple languages—from Latin, the language of empire, to her own people’s Aramaic and Hebrew—in a diverse education preparing her for making alliances with other prominent Jews.